Disability & Accessibility Questions

 There may also be obvious connections with a nearby group home, inclusive preschool, or day center.
 It’s fine to start small to give yourself time for program and policy development as well as for volunteer recruitment and training.
 But be prepared for growth when families realize you provide a place for everyone to belong!

-The website offers a number of articles in the Getting Started and Welcoming sections to point you in the right direction.
+The website offers a number of articles in the Welcoming All section to point you in the right direction.
 Forming a congregational disability or accessibility committee is almost always helpful, as a single person cannot start a sustainable ministry.

 Please see the next section for information pertaining to developing a Sunday School program that meets the needs of children with disabilities.